 The Sewer System Management Plan must include a narrative Introduction section that discusses the following items:

-Regulatory Context
+Regulatory Content

-The Sewer System Management Plan Introduction must provide a general description of the local sewer system management program, discussion regarding the Enrollee’s Plan implementation, and necessary updates incorporated into the Plan, leading to the Enrollee sustained regulatory compliance with this General Order.
+The Sewer System Management Plan Introduction should provide a general description of the local sewer system management program, discussion regarding the Enrollee’s Plan implementation, and necessary updates incorporated into the Plan, leading to the Enrollee sustained regulatory compliance with this General Order.

 Sewer System Management Plan Update Schedule

-The Sewer System Management Plan Introduction must include a detailed schedule for the Enrollee to update the Plan.
-The detailed schedule must include milestones for incorporation of new program information addressing proactive prevention of sewer spills.
+The Introduction section must include a schedule for the Enrollee to update the SSMP, including the schedule for conducting audits.

-Sewer System Asset Overview
+Sewer System Overview

-The Sewer System Management Plan Introduction must provide a full description of the Enrollee-owned assets and service area, including but not limited to:
+The SSMP must provide a description of the Enrollee-owned assets and service area, including but not limited to:

 Location, including county(ies);